Old Alabama: Critical reception

 Matt Bjorke of Roughstock rated the single three-and-a-half stars out of five, saying that the references to Alabama songs were "cleverly intertwined" and that the appearance of Alabama gave the song a "nostalgia" factor.
 Blake Boldt of Engine 145 thought that the tributes to the band Alabama were "admirable", but criticized the melody for sounding similar to his 2007 single "Online" and thought that it "leans heavily […] on song mentions and recycled production."

 Music video

 The music video was directed by Jim Shea and premiered in May 2011.
-It features the group Alabama plus clips from their music videos, and appearances from NASCAR drivers, Darrell Waltrip, Jeff Gordon, and team owners Rick Hendrick and Kelley Earnhardt Miller.
+The video features the group Alabama, showing clips from their previous music videos as Paisley is superimposed, along with appearances from NASCAR drivers, Darrell Waltrip, Jeff Gordon, and team owners Rick Hendrick and Kelley Earnhardt Miller.
 The video was filmed in and around Charlotte, North Carolina.

 Chart performance

 "Old Alabama" entered the Hot Country Songs charts at number 44 on the chart dated for the week ending March 26, 2011.
 It has since become Alabama's first new number one hit since "Reckless" in 1993.
 It is also the seventeenth number one for Paisley.